unclebinary1001/unclebinary1001/README.md

 I am Mahlangu, affectionately called Uncle B (short for binary) by my close friends.
 I working towards a career in software engineering.
 My interests are edtech, and democratization of technology.

 - 🔭 I’m currently working on technical interview prep for this internship application seation
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Full Stack Dev with HTML, CSS, JS, NodeJS, React
 - 👯 I’m looking to collaborate on edtech projects and hackathon
 - 📫 How to reach me: nzundamahlangu@gmail.com
 - 😄 Pronouns: He/him